Fact Sheet 506

 Hepatitis means an inflammation, or swelling, of the liver.
 Viruses can cause hepatitis.
 Alcohol, drugs (including prescription medications), or poisons can also cause hepatitis.
 So can opportunistic infections such as Mycobacterium Avium Complex (MAC, see fact sheet 514) or Cytomegalovirus (CMV, see fact sheet 504).

-Many cases of hepatitis aren’t treated because people think they have the flu.
+Many cases of hepatitis aren’t treated because people either don’t feel sick at all, or think they have the flu.
 The most common symptoms are loss of appetite, fatigue, fever, body aches, nausea and vomiting, and stomach pain.
-In more serious cases, people may have dark urine, light-colored bowel movements, and a yellowing of the skin or of the eyes (jaundice).
+Some people may have dark urine, light-colored bowel movements, and a yellowing of the skin or of the eyes (jaundice).

 Your health care provider will check your blood to see if your liver is working normally.
 These “liver function” tests measure the amounts of certain chemicals: bilirubin, AST, and ALT (or SGOT and SGPT).
 High blood levels can be a sign of hepatitis.
 See fact sheet 122 for more information on liver function tests.
 Blood tests also look for the viruses that can cause hepatitis.
-Sometimes, a sample of the liver is taken with a needle and tested for signs of infection.
-This is called a biopsy.
+Testing for hepatitis is recommended for all HIV+ people.
+If you have hepatitis and your health care provider wants to see if your liver is damaged, they might order a biopsy.
+In this test, a sample of the liver is taken with a needle and tested for signs of infection and scarring (cirrhosis.)

-Scientists know about seven viruses that can cause hepatitis.
-They are called hepatitis A, B, C, D, E, F, and G viruses, or HAV, HBV, and so on.
+Scientists know about five viruses that can cause hepatitis.
+They are called hepatitis A, B, C, D, E, and G viruses, or HAV, HBV, and so on.
 Over 90% of cases of hepatitis are caused by hepatitis A, B, or C.

 Viral hepatitis can be acute or chronic.
-Acute means that you get sick for a couple of weeks, but then recover.
+Acute means that the disease only lasts for a few weeks or months.
+Then the body gets rid of the infection.
+You may feel sick for a couple of weeks.
 Chronic hepatitis means that the liver might be inflamed for six months or more.
 Chronic hepatitis stays in your body.
 You can infect other people, and your disease can become active again.

-Only shows up in people who get hepatitis B. People who get type D get sicker than people who just have type B.
+Hepatitis D only shows up in people who get hepatitis B. People with HIV who get HDV are more likely to get sick than people who just have HBV.

-The best way to prevent viral hepatitis is through cleanliness and by avoiding close contact, or contact with the blood, of infected people.
-Condoms can help prevent transmission of hepatitis B. Also, there are vaccines that can protect you against developing hepatitis A and B, even if you’ve already been exposed to them.
+The best way to prevent viral hepatitis is through cleanliness and by avoiding contact with blood.
+You may not know if someone else is infected.
+Condoms can help prevent transmission of hepatitis B and C., There are vaccines that can protect you against developing hepatitis A and B, even if you’ve already been exposed to them.
+These vaccines may not work as well for people with CD4 counts below 350.

 The best treatment for these types of hepatitis is to stop using alcohol or the drugs that are irritating the liver.